xenondevs/Docs/docs/nova/addon/worldgen/features/configurations/geode.md

 | `middle_layer` (optional, defaults to `3.2`) | The max radius of the middle layer.  | `3.2`                |
 | `outer_layer` (optional, defaults to `4.2`)  | The max radius of the outer layer.   | `4.2`                |

+In code, the `GeodeLayerSettings` class is used to configure the layers of the geode.

 ### `crack`

 The crack configuration of the geode.
 It has the following options: